What is household hazardous waste?

 - Pool chemicals

-Information on the 2017 one-day Household Hazardous Waste depots will be posted as soon as they are available.
+Information on the 2019 one-day Household Hazardous Waste depots is posted as soon as it is available.

 Residents can safely dispose of many kinds of household hazardous waste, including fluorescent bulbs, batteries, paint and oil, by returning them to participating local retailers during their regular business hours.
 For a list of retailers who accept returns of household hazardous waste, enter the item name in the Waste Explorer